durandaltheta/hermesconcurrencyengine/README.md

 `validate` has a number of configurations it can build and execute tests:
 - `basic`: all unit tests (without compiler optimizations)
+- `parallel`: same as `basic` but enable CPU-count parallelism with `-DHCETHREADPOOLSCHEDULERCOUNT=0`.
+Certain comparison unit tests will probably be more performant with this enabled.
 - `log`: all unit tests with maximum debug logging enabled (without compiler optimizations)
 - `mem`: all unit tests with address sanitization enabled (without compiler optimizations)
 - `jitter`: non-timing unit tests compiled and executed with many variations of loglevels to check for random timing errors (without compiler optimizations)
+- `performance`: all unit tests with maximum compiler optimizations (with parallelism enabled)
-- `release`: all unit tests with maximum compiler optimizations
+- `release`: all unit tests with maximum compiler optimizations (generally default `cmake` configurations)
 - `ALL`: build and execute each configuration sequentially

 `ALL` is useful for doing a broad sanity test to ensure everything is working before a public release.